Home / Compare Health Insurance / Lifetime Health Cover (L…

 If you purchase an eligible hospital policy before 1 July following your 31st birthday and continue to hold cover, you won’t incur the LHC loading for the length of time you hold hospital insurance.

-Our health insurance expert, Steven Spicer, knows how important it can be to save a dollar, which is why she’s put together these tips on how to avoid the LHC and get great value from your health insurance.
+Our health insurance expert, Steven Spicer, knows how important it can be to save a dollar, which is why he’s put together these tips on how to avoid the LHC and get great value from your health insurance.

 If you’ve taken ‘time out’ from having private health cover, some funds will allow the waiting periods you served with your previous fund to transfer across, despite having a gap in cover.
 Check with your fund, as it’s usually only applicable within a small window (e.g. 30 days since you last held cover) and you may need to follow a process to have your waiting periods applied.